Kaltsoon/data-management-and-databases/exercises/sql-exercises-3.md

 # SQL Exercises 3: Aggregate functions, handling strings & dates, type casting

+> [!CAUTION]
+> Using generative AI tools to directly generate task answers is strictly forbidden and considered plagiarism.
+You won't be able to use such tools in the exam and without a lot of practice, your exam and learning results won't be good.

 > [!IMPORTANT]
 > Create a Word document named `sql-exercises-3-YOURFAMILYNAME.docx`.
 For all the SQL queries, please copy and paste both **the SQL statement and the result (e.g., as a [screenshot](https://www.take-a-screenshot.org/))** into your Word document.
 Do not worry about formatting.
 Finally, submit the Word document to Moodle.